Kong/docs.konghq.com/app/_hub/kong-inc/oauth2/how-to/_oauth2rla.md

 You can limit the tokens that are created in Oauth2 plugin using the Rate Limiting Advanced (RLA) plugin.

 {:.note}
-> **Note**: You cannot configure a limit on the number of tokens that are created in the Oauth2 plugin.
+> **Note**: You can't configure a limit on the number of tokens that are created in the OAuth2 plugin.

 ## Prerequisites